ujvarivera/Browsecipe-Laravel-App/README.md

 After that we can make a new user in the terminal with the help of this command:
 `php artisan make:filament-user`

+Filament documentation page can be read [here](https://filamentphp.com/docs/2.x/admin/installation).

+## Images
+To access images publicly, we have to make a symbolic link from public/storage to storage/app/public.
+`php artisan storage:link`